IBM/pixiedust-facebook-analysis/README.md

 In this developer journey, we will use a Jupyter notebook to glean insights from a vast body of unstructured data.

 We'll start with data exported from Facebook Analytics.
-We'll enrich the data with Watson’s Natural Language Understanding (NLU) and Tone Analyzer.
+We'll enrich the data with Watson’s Natural Language Understanding (NLU), Tone Analyzer and Visual Recognition.

 We'll use the enriched data to answer questions like: